 While the first month was all about manual processing of loan applications, within weeks, technology providers started coming up with accelerators to do the visual programming in the front end, with API-based adaptors in the middleware.

 All that helped banks smoothen the path for onboarding borrowers, mapping out their needs and establishing their creditworthiness.
 The system also helped ascertain new behaviors that prevented fraudulent applications in the system.

 - Disbursing PPP loans to small businesses in short order overwhelmed the banking system.

 - ML-based software, low-code development platforms and API-based systems cleared snags.

-- The innovation streamlined the creditworthiness and borrower onboarding, and prevented fraud.
+- The innovation streamlined borrowers' creditworthiness and onboarding, and prevented fraud.